 It has been announced that all Dragonfish Bingo brands have exited Canada immediately.
-Whilst Canada has not been a top priority for Dragonfish as a company, there have been brands on the bingo software that have focused on Canadian Bingo players.
-There certainly has been a lot of activity around Dragonfish in the last month.
+Whilst Canada has not been a top priority for Dragonfish as a company, brands on the bingo software have focused on Canadian Bingo players.
+There has been a lot of activity around Dragonfish in the last month.

 The main reason for exiting Canada is the new legislation on April 4 2022, in the Ontario region.
 The Alcohol and Gaming Commission of Ontario has warned operators that they will face exclusion if they operate on an unlicensed basis after the above date.

-As you might know, Dragonfish Bingo is currently owned and operated by 888Holdings, who have agreed on a deal to sell the bingo network to Broadway Gaming.
-Up until then, 888Holdings has implemented a very stringent compliance policy on the Dragonfish network.
-However, some might say overly cautious given that the parent company has not followed the same strict compliance settings.
+As you might know, Dragonfish Bingo is owned and operated by 888Holdings, who have agreed on a deal to sell the bingo network to Broadway Gaming.
+Until then, 888Holdings has implemented a stringent compliance policy on the Dragonfish bingo network.
+However, some might say overly cautious, given that the parent company has not followed the same strict compliance settings.

 We say this as the UKGC has recently fined them over £9 Million for transgressing many rules.
 That would be their second fine in a matter of a few years.
 However, as far as we know, not a single Dragonfish site, bingo or slot site has picked up a fine.

 The exiting of the Canadian Bingo and Slots market is another decision that resonates with the cautious compliance approach by the company.
 In our opinion, it is wise as the United Kingdom is their primary market.